angelpsch/weather-app/README.md

 ## Description

-This is an jQuery application that uses an API to get weather forecasts
+This is a jQuery application that uses an API to get weather forecasts

 ## Usage